Dereham Assembly Rooms

 Dereham Assembly Rooms, Ruthen Place, Dereham, Norfolk, NR19 2TX

-The entrance to the Assembly Rooms was through a side entrance topped by a fine iron fanlight.
-From this hall a winding staircase led up to the Assembly Room itself.
-There was a gallery for an orchestra fronted with a wrought-iron iron balcony.
-The most impressive item which would have caught the eye of the visitor was the full-length portrait of George III in an ornate frame given to the Assembly Rooms on the king’s birthday in 1765 by the Marquis of Townshend.
-He also gave a ‘noble and public entertainment with fireworks’ in recognition of the welcome and accommodation which had been given to the western battalion of the Norfolk Militia which he commanded.
+The Rooms were accessed through the side entrance topped by a fine iron fanlight.
+From this hall, a winding staircase led up to the Assembly Room itself.
+There was a gallery for an orchestra fronted with a wrought-iron balcony.
+The portrait of George III was given to the Assembly Rooms on the king’s birthday in 1765 by the Marquis of Townshend.
+He also gave a ‘noble and public entertainment with fireworks’ in recognition of the welcome and accommodation which had been given to the western battalion of the Norfolk Militia, which he commanded.

 Dereham Assembly Rooms, Ruthen Place, Dereham, Norfolk, NR19 2TX